-The demo website lets you share a URL with other members of your team, or other stakeholders who want to try out the bot.
-It's not intended for production uses (for example, you shouldn't use it directly with customers).
+On the demo website, you can share a URL with members of your team, or other stakeholders who want to try out the bot.
+However, the website isn't intended for production use, and you shouldn't use it directly with customers.

 Channel experience reference table

 Different channels have different end-user experiences.
 The following table shows a high-level overview of the experiences for each channel.
-You can take the channel experiences into account when optimizing your bot content for specific channels.
+Take the channel experiences into account when optimizing your bot content for specific channels.

 |Customer satisfaction survey||Adaptive card||Text-only||Text-only||Text-only|